sparsh-ai/recohut/02-storage/flat-files/README.md

 ## Parquet

 Parquet is a file format that is available within the Hadoop ecosystem and is designed for performant and efficient flat columnar storage format of data compared to row-based files like CSV or TSV files.

+Parquet supports all the features that are provided by the RC and ORC file formats.
+It stores data in binary files with metadata.
+Using this metadata information, Spark can easily determine data types, column names, and compression by parsing the data files.
+Because of these features, it is widely used in big data applications.

 Rather than using simple flattening of nested namespaces, Parquet uses record shredding and assembly algorithms.
 Parquet features different ways for efficient data compression and encoding types and is optimized to work with complex data in bulk.
 This approach is optimal for queries that need to read certain columns from large tables.
 Parquet can only read the needed columns, which minimizes the I/O.